127) The True God-Man Alliance Defeats Giants

 The Book of Eli [Hebrew for My God] is a great movie – a religious man is attempting to keep the word of the Bible alive, following a world-wide apocalypse by fire equivalent to Noah’s flood.
 There’s action, but it’s not mindless action being shoved down the audience’s throat at every turn.
 There’s violence, but it’s calculated violence.
-Beyond all other components, Denzel plays the central character with his usual commitment and slays the role like he slays his feeble competition.
-Not even a human devil named Carnegie can alter his mission.
 Reciting the Bible word for word would have been a satisfying enough ending, but seeing Kunis as Solara become the new Eli following his death added another layer.

-Watching this movie gives three layers of dimension to the minimalistic biblical accounts of the battles fought by a handful of YHVH’s righteous followers to keep the knowledge of the One True God alive in the post-flood era through their actions by faith in God’s promises.
+Watching this movie adds action and drama to the minimalistic biblical accounts of the battles fought by a handful of YHVH’s righteous followers to keep the knowledge of the One True God alive in the same post-apocalyptic era through their actions by faith in God’s word.

-The Book of Jasher, reprinted below, may or not be the same document quoted as an authoritative source by Holy Scripture, but its details of supernatural feats of victory over wickedness by the early Hebrews are consistent with later biblical accounts of the same Spirit-empowered feats of valor and are therefore credible, not as invented stories, but as the pre-existing basis for these men’s faith that the same God will likewise supernaturally empower their actions on his behalf.
+The Book of Jasher is quoted as an authoritative source by Holy Scripture, and its details of supernatural feats of victory are consistent with later biblical accounts of the same Spirit-empowered feats of valor and are therefore credible as the pre-existing basis for later warriors’ faith that the same God will likewise supernaturally empower their actions on his behalf.

 The following has been condensed from the original, beginning with Jacob’s return from Harran to claim his inheritance of the Promised Land from his father Isaac.

-When the women of the land went to the city of Shechem to dance with the daughters of the people of the city – think Mardi Gras – Dinah the daughter of Jacob also went along with them.
-And Shechem the son of Hamor, the prince of the land beheld Dinah the daughter of Jacob sitting with her mother – not publicly flaunting her sexuality – And he had her taken by force and placed her in his house.
+When Shechem the son of Hamor, the prince of the land beheld Dinah the daughter of Jacob he had her taken by force and placed her in his house.

 And Shechem spoke before Jacob and his sons, saying, May I find favor in your sight that you will give me your daughter, and whatever you say unto me that will I do for her.
-And Simeon and Levi answered Hamor and Shechem his son deceitfully, saying, We cannot do this thing, to give our sister to one that is uncircumcised; for that were a reproach unto us: But in this will we consent unto you: If ye will be as we be, that every male of you be circumcised – i.e. give a blood offering of the most precious part of a man’s body to God; Then will we give our daughters unto you, and we will take your daughters to us, and we will dwell with you, and we will become one people.
+And Simeon and Levi answered Hamor and Shechem his son deceitfully, saying, If ye will be as we be, that every male of you be circumcised – i.e. give a blood offering of the most precious part of a man’s body to God; Then will we give our daughters unto you, and we will take your daughters to us, and we will dwell with you, and we will become one people.

 And unto Hamor and unto Shechem his son hearkened and every male was circumcised, all that went out of the gate of his city.
 And it came to pass on the third day, when they were sore, that two of the sons of Jacob, Simeon and Levi, Dinah’s brethren – just two men! – took each man his sword, and came upon the city boldly, and slew all the males.